hervenivon/awesome-discoveries/README.md

 * [arXiv](http://arxiv.org/) - The million e-prints open access to scientific papers that democratized Machine Learning over the globe.
 99% of, not to say all, papers we were using are coming from that place.
 Even for not professional activities, it is inspiring to look that source.
 * [github](https://www.github.com) - GitHub again, with [explore](https://github.com/explore) you will discover a lot of inspiring projects.
 * [MIT Technology Review](https://www.technologyreview.com/) - An endless stream of popular science, in particular in machine learning.
 The only one to which I have been willing to pay a subscription so far.
-* [stateoftheart.ai](https://www.stateoftheart.ai) - Not entirely up to date on a few topic I'm aware of, but it deserves a look for everyone interested to get up to speed in a particular area they want to get in.
-A well ordered index for state of the art results in machine learning.
+* [stateoftheart.ai](https://www.stateoftheart.ai) - Not entirely up to date on a few topics I'm aware of, but it deserves a look for everyone interested to get up to speed in a particular area they want to jump in, and a well ordered index for state of the art results in machine learning.
 * News letters:
   * [Data Elixir](https://dataelixir.com/) - My most productive and de facto favorite newsletter regarding Artificial Intelligence and Data science in general.
   * [Changelog](https://changelog.com/weekly) - Staying up to date with the developer community and finding fun stuffs.